 Heavy metals accumulate in ecosystems and damage human health.
 In line with the EU’s commitments under international conventions, specific legislation led to reductions in emissions of heavy metals across Europe from 1990 levels.

-Between 2005 and 2020, emissions have continued to decline, with lead emissions decreasing by 49%, mercury emissions by 51% and cadmium emissions by 39% across the EU-27 Member States.
-In 2020, Germany, Italy and Poland contributed most to heavy metal emissions in the EU.
+Between 2005 and 2022, emissions have continued to decline, with lead emissions decreasing by 44%, mercury emissions by 53% and cadmium emissions by 39% across the EU-27 Member States.
+Germany, Italy and Poland contributed the most to heavy metal emissions during 2022 within the EU.

 Phasing out ozone-depleting substances